noobaa/rook/design/noobaa/system-crd.md

 ## Minimal Spec

-The operator will provide working defaults when a system created without a spec:
+The operator will provide working defaults when a system created with an empty spec. \
+It assumes the user expects a simple zero-config deployment, with a simple way to configure the system later from the NooBaa UI. \
+This is the minimal system yaml:

 ```yaml
 apiVersion: noobaa.rook.io/v1alpha1